Lowki-Lee/Lung_Cancer_Project1/README.md

 3. Interactive Prediction:
   At the end of the notebook, an interactive loop will start.
 You will be prompted to enter patient details (e.g., Age, Smoking history, Anxiety levels).

+  Please enter your age as a number， enter male or female for gender， enter y（yes）or n（no）for other features such as Smoking history, Anxiety levels

   The PatientInput module will validate your inputs (ensuring they are numbers/within range).

   The system will output the Probability of Lung Cancer based on the trained model.